 Trained study coaches are available by appointment and drop-in hours.
 They welcome all students to schedule a time to explore study habits and strategies, individual learning styles, time management skills, and other issues related to academics.
 Current students can make appointments with study coaches through the ASC portal on their Canvas account.

 Professional staff members in the ASC meet with students one-on-one to explore study habits and strategies, individual learning styles, time management skills, and other issues related to academics.
 These meetings may occur weekly, monthly, or as often as the counselor and the student see fit.
 Drop by the ASC or call 978.867.4743 to make an appointment.

 To access forms for Time Management, Scheduling, and Planning, see the resources and downloads section below.

-One of the major adjustments to college is transitioning from high school academics to the demands of college scholarship.
+One of the major adjustments to college is transitioning from high school academics to the demands of a college scholarship.
 To help you in this transition, Gordon offers a 2 credit course called GEN175, Applications of Learning Theory.
-This course is both theoretical and practical—you won’t just hear about how to study, but will apply it to your own classes as well.
-The goal of the class is for students to learn to understand principles of learning and how they can use them to optimize their personal learning in college.
-This course examines topics from learning theory such as memory, metacognition, and higher order thinking and assists students to apply them to personal learning.
+This course is both theoretical and practical—you won’t just hear about how to study but will apply it to your own classes as well.
+The goal of the class is for students to learn to understand the principles of learning and how they can use them to optimize their personal learning in college.
+This course examines topics from learning theory such as memory, metacognition, and higher-order thinking and assists students to apply them to personal learning.
 Students learn to create study and exam preparation plans, apply different levels of thinking to learning, create a system of self-management, understand the implications of learning styles and apply principles of active learning to reading and listening tasks.

 To sign up, look for Optional Courses and select GEN175.